MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/files-troubleshoot-create-alerts.md

     - ClientShareIopsThrottlingError

    > [!NOTE]
-   > If the response types aren't listed in the **Dimension values** drop-down, this means the resource hasn't been throttled.
+   > If the response types aren't listed in the **Dimension values** drop-down list, this means the resource hasn't been throttled.
 To add the dimension values, next to the **Dimension values** drop-down list, select **Add custom value**, enter the response type (for example, SuccessWithThrottling), select **OK**, and then repeat these steps to add all applicable response types for your file share.

 8. For **premium file shares**, select the **Dimension name** drop-down and select **File Share**.
 For **standard file shares**, skip to **step #10**.

    > [!NOTE]
    > If the file share is a standard file share, the **File Share** dimension won't list the file share(s) because per-share metrics aren't available for standard file shares.
 Throttling alerts for standard file shares will be triggered if any file share within the storage account is throttled, and the alert won't identify which file share was throttled.
 Because per-share metrics aren't available for standard file shares, we recommend having only one file share per storage account.

-9. Select the **Dimension values** drop-down and select the file share(s) that you want to alert on.
+9. Select the **Dimension values** drop-down list and select the file share(s) you want to have an alert on.
-10. Define the **alert parameters** (threshold value, operator, aggregation granularity and frequency of evaluation) and select **Done**.
+10. Define the **alert parameters** (threshold value, operator, aggregation granularity, and frequency of evaluation) and select **Done**.

     > [!TIP]
     > If you're using a static threshold, the metric chart can help determine a reasonable threshold value if the file share is currently being throttled.
 If you're using a dynamic threshold, the metric chart will display the calculated thresholds based on recent data.

-11. Select **Add action groups** to add an action group (email, SMS, etc.) to the alert either by selecting an existing action group or creating a new action group.
+11. Select **Add action groups** to add an action group (email, SMS, and so on) to the alert, either by selecting an existing action group or creating a new action group.
 12. Fill in the **Alert details** like **Alert rule name**, **Description**, and **Severity**.
 13. Select **Create alert rule** to create the alert.

-## Create alert if a premium file share is close to being throttled
+## Create an alert if a premium file share is close to being throttled

 1. In the Azure portal, go to your storage account.
 2. In the **Monitoring** section, select **Alerts**, and then select **New alert rule**.
 3. Select **Edit resource**, select the **File resource type** for the storage account, and then select **Done**.
 For example, if the storage account name is *contoso*, select the contoso/file resource.
 4. Select **Select Condition** to add a condition.
-5. In the list of signals that are supported for the storage account, select the **Egress** metric.
+5. In the list of signals supported for the storage account, select the **Egress** metric.

    > [!NOTE]
    > You have to create three separate alerts to be alerted when the ingress, egress, or transaction values exceed the thresholds you set.
 This is because an alert is triggered only when all conditions are met.
-For example, if you put all the conditions in one alert, you would be alerted only if ingress, egress, and transactions exceed their threshold amounts.
+For example, if you put all the conditions in one alert, you would only be alerted if ingress, egress, and transactions exceed their threshold amounts.

 6. Scroll down.
 In the **Dimension name** drop-down list, select **File Share**.
-7. In the **Dimension values** drop-down list, select the file share or shares that you want to alert on.
+7. In the **Dimension values** drop-down list, select the file share or shares you want to have an alert on.
 8. Define the alert parameters by selecting values in the **Operator**, **Threshold value**, **Aggregation granularity**, and **Frequency of evaluation** drop-down lists, and then select **Done**.

    Egress, ingress, and transactions metrics are expressed per minute, though you're provisioned egress, ingress, and I/O per second.
 Therefore, for example, if your provisioned egress is 90&nbsp;MiB/s and you want your threshold to be 80&nbsp;percent of provisioned egress, select the following alert parameters: